yuktiaggarwal29gh/product-leadership-final/01-strategy/strategy-and-okrs.md

 _[link to your Strategy Sprint Builder export in your repo]_
 ----------000000000000

-**

 - **Capabilities required: what you must be world-class at.
-What will you build, buy, or partner for?:**
+What will you build, buy, or partner for?:** To win, Meridian must be exceptional at connecting field simplicity with enterprise trust.

+Build

+* Field-first experience: Extremely fast capture of photos, updates, issues, and voice notes.
+* Offline-first reliability: Capture and sync reliably on job sites with poor connectivity.
+* Field-to-enterprise data layer: Seamlessly move field information into the existing system of record without duplicate entry or loss of context.

+Build/Buy

+* AI-assisted input: Voice, OCR, image understanding, and summarization to reduce documentation effort.
+AI is an accelerator, not the moat.

+Partner

+* Construction ecosystem integrations: BIM, scheduling, and other specialized platforms where integration extends value without expanding Meridian’s core product scope.

+Protect

+* Enterprise trust layer: Finance, compliance, security, permissions, auditability, and data integrity remain non-negotiable.
 - **Management systems: the metrics and rituals that keep your choices alive quarter to quarter.:** Core metric: % of eligible field users completing at least one meaningful documentation action per shift, tracked separately for mid-market churn-risk accounts and $50M+ enterprise accounts.

 Business validation: Track retention and churn by field-adoption cohort to determine whether increased field adoption actually improves customer retention.